rust-lang/rust/text/0000-projections-lifetimes-and-wf.md

 question was bound within a type or not.
 In the usual case, we decide the relationship between two lifetimes by consulting the environment.
-Lifetimes representing scopes within the current fn have a relationship derived from the code itself, lifetime parameters have relationships defined by where-clauses and implied bounds:
+Lifetimes representing scopes within the current fn have a relationship derived from the code itself, while lifetime parameters have relationships defined by where-clauses and implied bounds.

-      'x not in R
+      'x ∉ R               // not a bound region
-      ('x: 'a) in Env
+      ('x: 'a) in Env      // derivable from where-clauses etc
       --------------------------------------------------
       R ⊢ 'x: 'a